Neurologism/Backmind/README.md

 Morgan logs all requests to [`./logs/access.log`](./logs/access.log) and the console stream.
 Winston logs general log messages to [`./logs/error.log`](./logs/error.log) and [`./logs/combined.log`](./logs/combined.log).
 The log level for winston can be set via LOG_LEVEL in [`.env`](.env)

+## Testing

+Testing is done via `npm run test`.
+Jest is used as a testing framework and supertest is used for express request testing.
+Make sure, that the database is reset before testing with the environment variable `RESET_DB=true`.
+Type validation in testing is done with zod.